laconbass/lemmy/README.md

 * *controller* : Generate a new Controller file and its respective Test file into your project.
 * *model* : Generate a new Model file and its respective Test file into your project.
 * *view* : Generate a new View file into your project.
+* *partial* : Generate a new Partial file into your project.
 * *build* : Compiles your CS code into the JS equivalent.
 * *watch* : Watches any change on your CS code and automatically compiles it into its JS equivalent.
 * *run* : Run your project on Node.JS